 - Reduce packaged food.
 They have undergone chemical treatments and lost their nutrients.

 - Have lots of good stuff.
-Fruits, veggies, nuts and seeds are amazing.
+Fruits, veggies, nuts, and seeds are good.

 - Less sugar is better than more.
 If you put three spoons of sugar in your tea, try using two.

 - Try dark chocolate.
-It has more antioxidants and less sugar, compared to milk chocolate.
+It has more antioxidants and less sugar than milk chocolate.

 - Never diet.
 If you keep yourself hungry, you’ll soon be holding an empty cup of ice cream.

 - Don’t drink your calories.
-The calories in sugary drinks are difficult to keep track of and add up fast.
+The calories in sugary drinks are difficult to keep track of and add up quickly.

 - Keep healthy snacks handy.
 Make it easier for yourself when hunger strikes between meals.

 - Don’t enter a grocery store without a list.
-Those colourful packages are tempting.
+Their colourful packages are tempting.

 Are You an Emotional Eater?

-When I’m going through a really tough time, I usually turn to chocolates.
-(Twix is my favourite.)
-But Twix can’t fix my emotional problems, and it might just add health problems of its own!
+When I’m going through a really tough time, I turn to chocolates—Twix is my favourite.
+But a Twix can’t fix my emotional problems, and it might just add some health problems to my life.

 Do you need entertainment?
 You might be using food to deal with boredom.
 Instead, you can take boredom as a challenge to be more creative with your life.

 Do you need a hug?
-Everybody needs love and affection.
-And a simple hug can go a long way.
+Everybody needs love and affection, and a hug can go a long way.

 Do you need movement?
 Stressful jobs create stressed bodies.
-Relieve the tension at the gym, a yoga class or through sports.
+Relieve the tension at a gym or yoga class, or through sports.

 The 80% Rule

-The rule is that 80% of the time you eat what is healthy for you, and 20% of the time you eat whatever you feel like eating.
-Eating junk food is definitely not a sin.
+The rule is that 80% of the time you need to eat what is healthy for you, and 20% of the time you can eat whatever you feel like.
+Eating junk food isn’t a sin.
 So free yourself from the guilt and anxiety around what you have eaten.

-Go ahead and give yourself a rich treat once in a while.
-Just stay away from habitual and mindless consumption.
+Go ahead and give yourself a treat once in a while—just stay away from habitual, mindless consumption.

 Over To You…

-Coming back to the question: Should we quit sugar?
-The answer is yes, we should quit added sugar.
+Coming back to the question: should you quit sugar?
+The answer is “Yes, you should quit added sugar”.
 But this is really the secondary message here.

-If you have diabetes, I would encourage you to regularly visit your doctor and closely follow their advice.
+(If you have diabetes, I would encourage you to regularly visit your doctor and follow their advice.)